Fraud in Contract Law

 To deceive or induce somebody to enter into a contract on a false belief.
 Fraud consists of an action in suppression of what was true and an action in representation of what was false.
 So a false statement as to a fact has to be made.
 It has to be false to the knowledge of the person making it.
 Thus intentionally either a true fact has to be suppressed or a false fact has to be presented.

 It is fraud where a party to a contract actively conceals certain facts from the other party and the other party in ignorance of those facts enters into the contract.
 Active concealment is different from passive concealment.
 Passive concealment means mere silence as to material facts.
-Active concealment is done when the person has knowledge of a fact and also the effect of that fact on the contract if the other party came to know of it.
+Active concealment is done when the person has knowledge of a fact and also the effect of that fact on the contract if the other party comes to know of it.
 Thus active concealment is fraud.

 Mere Silence is no Fraud:

-Cases where Silence Amounts to Fraud:
+Cases where Silence is Fraud:

 (i) Duty to Speak: